By Scott Umstattd

 When it's just the photographer and his camera.
 Two buddies working together to save as much light as possible before the evils of darkness prevail.

 I really try to avoid using any kind of flash.
-This is why I didn't offer another simple piece of advice: use a flash.
+This is why I didn't offer another simple piece of low light photography advice: use a flash.
 ISO performance will continue to improve which, for me, gives me even more latitude and reason not to pack an external flash.

 If you are using a Canon camera, you can install Magic Lantern.
 This hack offers several ways to get more light.